Best adult only holidays

 Going solo – or in a large group

 Travel with a company specialising in holidays for single travellers, such as Solos Holidays and you won’t even find lonesome teenagers, let alone children.
+If you’re a woman travelling alone, see our tips for solo female travel and recommended destinations.

 If you have a large group then one of the most enjoyable holidays is renting a large house.
 For a superb selection of properties in the UK and overseas, go to The Big Domain.